From dreams to fire: how Aboriginal Australians shaped biodiversity

 Maurizio Rossetto from the Royal Botanic Garden in Sydney thinks that, just like with the boab trees, humans may have played a role in their movement.

 The seeds of the black bean are poisonous but also highly nutritious.
-Aboriginal groups have figured out ways to use them for food without getting sick.
+Aboriginal Australians have figured out ways to use them for food without getting sick.
 They make a tasty bread out of the seeds.

 To test whether Aboriginal groups moved the trees for food, Maurizio and a team of researchers used a combination of genetic data with traditional knowledge about this tree.
 They even interviewed five Aboriginal knowledge custodians about the use of black bean trees.